-In the What's App discussion which was instigated on this subject, and the ensuing lively on line conversation on where the onus was believed to lie for instigating change in terms of addressing Domestic Violence and Abuse in the churches the following emerged:
+In the WhatsApp discussion which was instigated on this subject, a lively online conversation ensued to consider where the onus was believed to lie for instigating change, in terms of addressing domestic violence and abuse in the churches:

 I believe there needs to be more awareness teachings done in churches.
 More flyers, leaflets on signposting people to the right services, and also the assurance of confidentiality.
 People MUST BE encouraged to speak out more.
 Pastors and church leaders could be encouraged to be more involved in various processes.